Pumpkin Spice Smoothie Recipe

 Let’s talk about this recipe

 This smoothie is quick to make, easy to love, and the perfect way to bring those autumn vibes into your day.
-It’s a healthy twist on everyone’s favorite fall flavor combo — pumpkin, cinnamon, nutmeg, and just a hint of maple sweetness.
-No refined sugars or artificial syrups to be found here.
+It’s a simple twist on everyone’s favorite fall flavor combo — pumpkin, cinnamon, nutmeg, and just a hint of maple sweetness.

-Enjoy it as a quick and easy breakfast, a satisfying snack, or even as a dessert alternative, that feels fully indulgent while still being good for you.
-And if you’re looking for more better-for-you comfort foods, you’ll also love my healthy carrot muffins — they’re packed full of that same warm spicy goodness you’ll find in this smoothie.
-And also made with wholesome ingredients that you can feel good about.
+Enjoy it as a quick and easy breakfast, a satisfying snack, or even as a dessert alternative, that feels fully indulgent while still being simple to make.
+And if you’re looking for more easy to make comfort foods, you’ll also love my easy carrot muffins — they’re packed full of that same warm spicy goodness you’ll find in this smoothie.

 What makes this recipe so good

-- Pumpkin spice flavor that tastes indulgent but comes from wholesome, real ingredients not artificial flavors.
+• Pumpkin spice flavor that tastes indulgent but comes from simple, everyday ingredients.

-- No artificial additives just natural sweetness and pure flavor, much like my herbal mocktails that skip the processed ingredients too.
+• No artificial additives just natural sweetness and pure flavor, much like my herbal mocktails that skip bottled flavorings and syrups too.

-- Perfect meal replacement when you need something nourishing, fast, and satisfying.
+• Quick breakfast option when you need something fast and satisfying.

-- Doubles as dessert for a sweet, creamy treat that satisfies without the guilt.
+• Doubles as dessert — a sweet, creamy smoothie that tastes like a treat.

 Ingredients you’ll need